fit-code/MediaStash/README.md

 # MediaStash
-Fitcode image stash library helps easily leverage azure and amazon to store media files.
+MediaStash library helps easily leverage azure and amazon to store media files.
 With abstractions and providers for compression and encryption there is an extra layer of perfomance and security.

+Let's say you want to encrypt your images upstream/downstream; with MediaStash you can do it with the default provider, or by adding your own custom implementation.
+You can also chain providers ex: you can encrypt+watermark by simply adding multiple providers.

 ##Getting Started
 Take a look at our getting started solution for a fully functionality MVC application.